7:00AM to 5:00PM

 As mentioned, pex is flexible and perfect for repiping hard-to-reach areas.
 It ensures smooth and easy installation for small and medium-sized apartments with crawl spaces and convoluted corners.

-We suggest opting for pex if you’re renovating as it costs less than copper and is easier to lay in narrow spaces.
+We suggest opting for pex if you’re renovating, as it costs less than copper and is easier to lay in narrow spaces.
 You won’t have to go through the hassle of breaking down walls.
 It also takes less time to clean.
+Copper is ideal for building a new home without solid structures.
+Laying copper pipes becomes more manageable with fewer obstructions.
+And they will last for many years before deteriorating.

 Due to its easy installation, plumbers won’t need to torch or use elbow fittings to join the pipe; it is convenient for repairs.
-Additionally, each pex pipe has a shut-off valve, ensuring that it’s easy to stop water supply during leakage.
+Additionally, each pex pipe has a shut-off valve, ensuring it’s easy to stop the water supply during leakage.

 However, there are also a few downsides to using pex pipes.